rob-myers/rob-myers.github.io/articles/objective.md

 > Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game.
 > An environment is needed to make it meaningful, fixed narratives/missions are not.

 We'll focus on combining navigation-based behaviours in a flexible manner.
-That is, this website is all about [navmeshes](https://en.wikipedia.org/wiki/Navigation_mesh).
-We'll make compositional Game AI, avoiding a narrative straight-jacket.
+This website is all about using [navmeshes](https://en.wikipedia.org/wiki/Navigation_mesh) to make compositional Game AI, avoiding a narrative straight-jacket.
 As for the environment, it will be driven by thousands of Traveller-based assets.

 <div